iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Worst app experience.
+Spent 30 minutes filling out the form.
+Then it tells me payment not accepted.
+Doesnt give any reason.
+Was the credit card information incorrect?
+Does the bank need validation.
+How about a link to renter the card information.
+Nothing just go screw yourself because we designed a garbage app<br> :date: __2021-01-26 18:27:06__

+> Terrible app.
+I don't mind paying if you are going to help me but if I wanted a doctor who is only interested in grabbing my money before I can ask a single question, I'd stay with my old quack doctor.<br> :date: __2021-01-26 14:55:57__

 > App doesn't work!<br> :date: __2021-01-23 00:07:01__

 > The app keeps crashing while I'm trying to answer the Sophie Triage questions.
 So frustrating<br> :date: __2021-01-14 19:07:37__